Today’s Tango Thought 118: Good/Bad & Dancer/Teacher

 In the end, each teacher has something valuable to share to a limited degree, not every teacher is going to be able to show you everything.
 It’s just not possible.
-They all have their weaknesses, and their strengths.
+They all have their weaknesses and their strengths.
 Some are good for music, some are good for social dancing, some are good for demonstration, some are good for milonga, etc. And the only way that you’ll know that is to try them out for a little bit.
-Yes this is expensive but honestly that’s the only real way the you can tell what will work for you.
+Yes, this is expensive but honestly, that’s the only real way you can tell what will work for you.
 This is about you and how you learn, not about how they teach, and not about how they dance.
 But understand that those factors, if you’re exposed to them, can change you in ways you haven’t even begun to imagine yet positively AND/OR negatively!
-Relying on someone’s reputation to teach you to dance matters to a degree but in the end it’s what you want out of the experience.
-So picking a well rounded teacher that has vast amounts of experience in all 3 of the mentioned areas is a very desirable thing.
+Relying on someone’s reputation to teach you to dance matters to a degree but in the end, it’s what you want out of the experience.
+So picking a well-rounded teacher that has vast amounts of experience in all 3 of the mentioned areas is a very desirable thing.

 One more thing: There is a distinct difference between a Social Dance Teacher/Dancer and a Performance Dancer/Teacher.
 The second one is what you see a lot of.
 The first one, there are very few of.
 Don’t confuse the two.
 Ever.

 Social dancing is what you want to do.
 Performance dancing ?
 Not so much with that.